svoulgaris-spec/SCQuantv1/README.md

 You split those operations using Suzuki-Trotter, simulating the evolution in smaller steps.
 3. Combine the Suzuki-Trotter Evolution with the Ansatz:
-Keep the Butterfly Orthogonal Ansatz intact, but layer Suzuki-Trotter steps either before or after the segments that involve heavy interaction (like CNOT or controlled-U gates).
+Layer Suzuki-Trotter steps either before or after the segments that involve heavy interaction (like CNOT or controlled-U gates).
 Quantum 3
 The decomposition acts as an improvement on specific parts, while the rest of your ansatz remains unchanged.